Why Should We Respond to Crises?

 - Don’t make public statements that illuminate or target factional differences within the organization.
 Highlighting internal strife makes infiltration and exploitation by bad actors easier.

 A gas plant in your city blew up and injured three workers.
-Meanwhile, your chapter is organizing a campaign to raise taxes on commercial fossil fuel sales to fund public transit via legislation.
+Meanwhile, your chapter is organizing a legislative campaign to raise taxes on commercial fossil fuel sales to fund public transit, Senate Bill SB2384.

 ❌ Bad Statement

 This explosion was inevitable under capitalism so long as profit is more important than people or the environment.
 As socialists, we know that capitalism will never solve climate change.
 But the climate cannot wait.
 Millions of people are suffering under capitalism and will continue to suffer.
-The crony governor should pass SB2384 now and tax fossil fuel capitalists!
+The governor should tax fossil fuel capitalists!
 We need publicly funded clean transit now!

 - Blames “capitalism” and not a specific person or group on the cause of the explosion

-- Asks the governor to do something but unclear if the governor will read this
+- Asks the governor to do tax fossil fuels — but will he or she read this?

 - No call to action for the base (or prospective members)